-At Aston Clinton School, the health, safety and well-being of every child are our paramount concern.
+At Aston Clinton School, the health, safety and well-being of every child is our paramount concern.
 We listen to our pupils and take seriously what they tell us.
 Our aim is for children to enjoy their time as pupils at Aston Clinton.
 We want to work in partnership with you to help your child achieve their full potential and make a positive contribution.

 There are occasions when our concern about a child may mean that we have to consult other agencies.
 Whilst we would always aim to work in partnership with parents there may be exceptions to this when concerns are raised for the protection of a child.
-We also can be contacted by agencies if there is information to be shared such as the police through Operation Encompass.
+We also can be contacted by other agencies if there is information to be shared, such as the police through Operation Encompass.

-On very rare occasions Social Care, whilst undertaking an investigation under S47 of the Children Act 1989, may want to speak to a child without their parents’ knowledge.
+On very rare occasions Social Care, whilst undertaking an investigation under Section 47 of the Children Act 1989, may want to speak to a child without their parents’ knowledge.
 This would be a decision made in collaboration with partner agencies and would only be done in situations where a child might be at immediate risk.
 To gain consent at this point may increase the level of risk to the child or cause evidence of a crime to be lost.

 The procedures which we follow have been laid down by the Local Safeguarding Children’s Board, and the school has adopted a Child Protection Policy in line with this for the safety of all.
 If you want to know more about our procedures, please speak to the Headteacher, the Deputy Designated Persons or your child’s class teacher.
 The Policy can be found in the policies section of the website using the link below.